mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_activities.md

 # Unit 3 / Activities

 ## Activity 1: Collaborative research
+Contribute to a collaborative research document on Box.

 1. In Box, open the Boxnote in ```DH102-f17-data/Unit3_Spatial``` with your table number.
-2. Work as a group to add resources to every category listed below.
+2. Phase 1: Gathering.
+Work as a group to add resources to every category listed below.
+Add anything you think looks useful.
-3.

-Contribute to a collaborative research document on Box.
+3. Phase 2: Refining.
+Open the next table's Boxnote and review the findings of the group.
+If there's a resource that you also found, copy it to the master document in Box.
+4. Phase 3: Annotating.

+***

 * Scour our readings + project websites
 * Check out DH aggregators like: